lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 Context is useful for data that needs to be consumed by a wide variety and large number of components - things like an app's data store, the current user, a UI theme - or when data-binding isn't an option, such as when an element needs to provide data to its light DOM children.

-Context is very in ways to React's Context, or to dependency injection systems like Angular's, with some important differences that enable interoperability across different web components libraries, frameworks and plain JavaScript.
+Context is very similar to React's Context, or to dependency injection systems like Angular's, with some important differences that make Context work with the dynamic nature of the DOM, and enable interoperability across different web components libraries, frameworks and plain JavaScript.

 ## Example